-If seen from outside, the building seems pretty sombre, with a Latin cross plan of little dimensions.
-The cupola is hidden by a squared shape tower-lantern at the junction of the cross’ four arms.
+If seen from outside, the building seems pretty simple, with a Latin cross plan of little dimensions.
+The cupola is hidden by a squared-shape tower-lantern at the junction of the cross’ four arms.

 Originally, it had to be connected through a narthex with the Church of Santa Croce, which is just behind the mausoleum.

-Moreover, it had to be far higher than we see it today.
-As a matter of fact, due to subsidence (i.e. the progressive lowering of the ground, which affects most of the ancient buildings in Ravenna), the building seems lower of about 1.5 metres.
+Moreover, it had to be far higher than it is today.
+As a matter of fact, due to subsidence (i.e. the progressive lowering of the ground that affected most of the ancient buildings in Ravenna), the building islower by about 1.5 metres.

 As soon as you enter the building, you’re inebriated by its good vibes.
 The mosaic decorations, enhanced by the golden light that pours through the tiny alabaster windows, create a magical atmosphere.

-Yellow marbles cover the whole lower part, whereas the upper part is entirely made of mosaics: walls, arches, lunettes, the dome: everything is in mosaic!
+Yellow marbles cover the whole lower part, whereas the upper part is entirely made of mosaics – walls, arches, lunettes, the dome.
+Everything is covered in mosaic!

-The simple architecture vanishes in a cloud of colours thanks to the little mosaic tiles that fill every centimetre, rounding the edges and shaping its lines.
+The simple architecture vanishes in a cloud of colours thanks to the little mosaic tiles that fill every centimetre of it, rounding the edges and shaping its lines.

-In balance between Hellenistic-Roman tradition and Christian heritage, the iconography develops on different interpretational grounds themes like victory over death and eternal life.
+In the balance between the Hellenistic-Roman tradition and the Christian one, the iconography develops on different interpretational grounds themes like victory over death and eternal life.

 In accordance with this metaphor, in the lunettes to the East and to the West, a few deer drink from the sacred baptismal font, all surrounded by a celestial garden.
 In the lunette overlooking the entrance, on the other hand, near a gridiron in flames is St. Lawrence.

-Magnificent, everywhere, the floral and geometrical decorations that turn the semi-darkness of the room into an ode to the lights.
+All around the builging, the floral and geometrical decorations that turn the semi-darkness of the room into an ode to the lights are magnificent.
 The visit to this ethereal place is a prayer to eternal life.

 Lastly, the three empty marble sarcophagi fill the three spaces of the cross.
-One sarcophagus is quite simple and dates back to the Roman age (the one in the central arm); the other two are of the Late Christian period (fourth-fifth century), both decorated with the image of the lamb, one of the oldest symbols for Christ.
+One of them is quite simple and dates back to the Roman age (the one in the central arm); the other two are of the Late Christian period (4th-5th century), both decorated with the image of the lamb, one of the oldest symbols for Christ.